A unifying Bayesian framework for adversarial robustness: Methodology

-The first term is now amenable to unbiased estimation by MC, while the second will have an exact expression for some variational families.
-This provides an efficient method for learning the robust posterior.
-An alternative strategy which estimates the gradient of the original ELBO is detailed in Section 6 of the~SM.
+The first term can be estimated unbiasedly by Monte Carlo, while the KL term is available in closed form for common variational families.
+This yields an efficient procedure for learning the robust posterior in \eqref{eq:proactive_ppd}.